Please also note the Colleges' policies related to environmental health and safety found at: http://www.csbsju.edu/ehs/default.htm

-2. Universal precautions should be followed at all times (Refer to Blood Borne Pathogen Exposure Control Plan, Section I) when there is exposure or potential exposure to blood or body fluids.
+1. Universal precautions will be followed at all times (Refer to Blood Borne Pathogen Exposure Control Plan, Section I) when there is exposure or potential exposure to blood or body fluids.

 B. Physical Space

-2. Keep all doors and cabinets closed when not in use.
+1. All cabinet doors will be closed when not in use.

-3. Keep the work spaces, floors, beds and desk areas clean
+2. The work spaces, floors, beds and desk areas will be kept clean.

-6. The lab will not be used as a health center for ill students, staff, or faculty.
+6. The lab and supplies will not be used to provide medical treatment for students, staff, or faculty.

 7. Unauthorized personnel are not allowed in the labs at any time.
 Injury to unauthorized personnel in the lab will not be considered the responsibility of College of St. Benedict/St. John's University.